How to Choose a Microphone | EVERYTHING YOU SHOULD KNOW!!

 With an XLR mic, it’s a bit more involved but still not too difficult.
 Let’s discuss some major components needed!

-- A Pop-Filter.
 This is pretty much mandatory, at least for a Condenser.
-If you don’t invest in one you’re audio is going to sound like poo.
+If you don’t invest in one, your audio is going to sound like poop.

 That’s basically it.
-Don’t forget to press the 48v Phantom Power switch if you’re using a Condenser!
+Don’t forget to turn on 48Vv Phantom Power if you’re using a Condenser!

 To round this article out, let’s take a look at some of my picks…